rhodyprog4ds/BrownFall20/_sources/letters/index.md

 <!-- it won't be anonymous because of the commit history, but you can choose to sign it or not and include
 information about what courses you had before this or not-->

+### Reviewing notes
+Especially when it comes to the difficult topics make sure you go back through the notes and try and add to them yourself.
+Actively using the new topics will help you learn a lot better than just copying the notes.

 ## To contribute